-You need a Contessa Scale 700 RC or a Contessa Spark 700 RC from the Cross Country/Marathon category.
+You need a Scale RC or a Spark RC from the Cross Country category.

-Because of its front and back suspension, a full suspension bike, or “Fully” is normally about 1 kg heavier than a comparable hardtail which only has a front suspension system.
+Due to its front and rear suspension, a full suspension bike, or “Fully” is normally about 1kg heavier than a comparable hardtail which only has a front suspension system.
 However, the comfort of a Fully will allow you to save strength, will give you more confidence and will bring you much more fun.
-In most cases, mountain bikers (particularly women) are better off with a Fully.
-Nevertheless, if you are planning to race Cross Country or if you have a small budget, you should go for a hardtail.
+In most cases, mountain bikers are better off with a Fully.
+Nevertheless, if you are planning to race Cross Country or if you have a smaller budget, you should go for a hardtail.

 You want to ride fast but with comfort.
 Above all, you want to be able to ride anywhere.
 You like riding downhill, especially on technical trails.

 You need a Ransom from the All Mountain / Enduro Category